 4. Optimize Employee Scheduling

 Smart scheduling can save you time, improve workforce efficiency, and reduce labor costs.
+A employee scheduling software like 7shifts can help.
 Unfortunately many restaurateurs:

 - Waste time manually creating and flipping between schedules in spreadsheets